 Well it did!
 It went wrong in the story, it just wasn’t that interesting, it was drawn out and had nothing to offer me.
 I’ve seen the first one 3 times within the space of a year, and for a whodunit thriller that’s not bad going and every time I enjoyed it as much as the last.

 Here the story changes to Lisbeth, again played extremely well by Noomi Rapace, but it’s nearly all about Lisbeth, her back story, and her past catching up with her.
 But for me it just wasn’t a good story to tell, and so I lost interest 30 minutes in and never recovered.
 It had started well, with the magazine trying to name and shame various individuals involved in a sex-trafficking ring.
+I think this might have worked better, but this story seemed to fall into the background, it does have a connection to Lisbeth, but I’d given up on it by then.

 The third one is out within the next month, hopefully this is an improvement on this one.